Technological obsolescence is when an object, service, or practice is no longer needed or wanted, despite the fact that it is still in working order.

-It is important that business leaders understand the nature of technological obsolescence—including how to stay ahead of the curve.
-Trust us, we’ve worked in this space for a very long time!
-We recommend breaking your thinking into two phases: 1) steps to take today and 2) being proactive for the future.
+It is important that business leaders understand the nature of technological obsolescence – including how to stay ahead of the curve.
+Trust us, we’ve worked in this space for a very long time.
+We recommend breaking your thinking into two phases: steps to take today and being proactive for the future.

 Conduct a technology risk assessment

 Conducting a risk assessment is a crucial first step.
-Start by looking ahead 3 to 5 years, and consider the following sub-steps.
+Start by looking ahead three to five years and consider the following sub-steps.

 - Conduct research on their lifecycle (such as when the next version is expected to be released, and the implications of those updates).